 The captain mounted the steps to her own seat.
 The spot was positioned so that she would have an unrestricted view of all the stations on the bridge, looking down from a raised dais.
 Sera turned around, feeling the itch of the captain’s gaze on the back of her neck.
 She pulled up all the information they had about the signal and stared at it again, as if it might be different this time.

 It was not a normal distress beacon.
-The crew had seen plenty of those in recent years, and responded when it was prudent to do so; even after all this time, there was something left in Captain Dysart that was called to duty.
-This was a muddled signal, with no recorded message or details, just an automated call into the void.
+The crew had seen plenty of those in the last few years, and responded when it was prudent to do so; even after all this time, there was something left in Captain Dysart that was called to duty.
+This was a muddled signal with no recorded message or details, just an automated cry into the void.

 There was probably no one left alive to find.
 But a crashed ship might still be worth something in salvage, and funds were running low.

-She gave up and turned back to the planet.
-Beside her, Jianyu’s head was slumped forward, his whole body slack against his harness; in recent weeks he’d had to strap himself to the chair as he worked so he wouldn’t fall when he turned his focus away from his physical body.
+Sera gave up on trying to decipher the signal and turned back to the planet.
+Beside her, Jianyu’s head was slumped forward, his whole body held up by his safety harness; in recent weeks he’d had to strap himself to the chair as he worked so he wouldn’t fall when he turned his focus away from his physical body.
 No computer was as efficient as the human brain, and Jianyu’s implant took advantage of that fact to run complex calculations in his own neural tissue.
 Controlling the ship’s systems was a taxing job, one that was supposed to be shared between a team of dozens working in shifts.
 Jianyu had been doing it alone for years.

 Chitinous claws clicked across the metal floor.
-Sera didn’t need to turn around to know that the ship’s executive officer was in the room.
+Sera didn’t need to turn around to know that the ship’s chief–and only–security officer was in the room.
 “Do you think it could be one of ours?”
 Captain Dysart asked over the rising hum of the engines.

 Xrrt clicked her mandibles together and produced a bubbling rattle from her abdomen.
 The translator on her thorax crackled and replied in a gratingly cheerful feminine voice, “You keep saying ours.
 You have to stop acting like our hive is still out there somewhere.
 That kind of thinking can get your maggots killed.”